Practical primary thermometry via alkali-metal-vapour Doppler broadening: Absorption thermometry vs Doppler-broadening thermometry

 For our study, we will primarily focus on the $^{87}$Rb $780\,$nm transitions from the 5S$_{1/2}$ $F_\textrm{g}$=1 ground state to the 5P$_{3/2}$ $F_\textrm{e}$=0, 1, 2 excited states.
 These three D2 hyperfine transitions constitute the Doppler feature that we examine experimentally.
 We use the Beer-Lambert law in conjunction with the sum of Voigt spectral profiles, convoluting the homogeneous Lorentzian broadening and inhomogeneous Gaussian Doppler-broadening, for each absorption line.
 Relative transition strengths are appropriately weighted, and we allow for the rapid change in alkali atomic vapour density with temperature.
 Full details can be found in Refs.~\cite{Foot2005,Siddons2008,Zentile2015,Keaveney2018,Pizzey2022,85RbSteck,87RbSteck,ADM}, and note that the theoretical approach is applicable to all ground-state-connected transitions in alkali metal atoms, including the D1 and D2 lines.

 The model predicts changes in the Doppler features of alkali metal D-lines as a function of cell length and temperature.
-We first assessed how the maximum absorption of the considered transition varies per kelvin temperature change, as depicted in Figure~\ref{87RbColourMaps}~(a).
-While it is feasible to estimate the temperature ad hoc by solely observing the absorption peaks of Doppler features \cite{Agnew2024}, this method is not considered primary due to the dependence of the absorption profile on the cell length.
-The data delineates a reasonable operational temperature range \cite{Truong2011} for a variety of cell lengths \cite{Agnew2024}.
+We first assessed how the maximum absorption of the considered transition varies per kelvin temperature change, as depicted in Figure~\ref{87RbColourMaps}~(a). \cc{We observe that the change in absorption with temperature is more pronounced at temperatures in the region of approximately $320\,$K - $370\,$K. However, as the optical density of the vapour increases, the transition begins to saturate, such that no light passes through the vapour at higher temperatures.
+The temperature at which saturation occurs also depends on the length of the vapour cell, with shorter cells reaching saturation at higher temperatures.} While it is feasible to estimate the temperature ad hoc by solely observing the absorption peaks of Doppler features \cite{Agnew2024}, this method is not considered primary due to the dependence of the absorption profile on the cell length.
+The data delineates a reasonable operational temperature range \cite{Truong2011} for a variety of cell lengths \cc{at natural isotopic abundance} \cite{Agnew2024}. \cc{For a cell length of $75\,$mm the operating range of this method is approximately $290\,$K to $340\,$K.}

-Figure \ref{87RbColourMaps}(b) demonstrates the change in the full width at half maximum (FWHM) of the atomic susceptibility profile as a function of temperature and cell length.
+Figure \ref{87RbColourMaps}~(b) demonstrates the change in the full width at half maximum (FWHM) of the atomic susceptibility profile as a function of temperature and cell length.
 Although the length axis is shown, it is included only to confirm the elimination of any length dependence.
 In this context, cell length merely acts as an amplitude scaling factor after the natural logarithm of the transmission is taken, underscoring the primary nature of this temperature sensing method.
 The change in FWHM is relatively uniform, approximately $0.76\,$MHz per kelvin, and indicates the precision required during a frequency scan over a Doppler feature to accurately derive temperature at the kelvin level.
-Note, however, that temperature sensitivity of the absorption is a relatively good proxy for the signal-to-noise ratio of the DBT signal, so although the Doppler width is cell-length independent, Figure \ref{87RbColourMaps}(a) is a good companion to Figure \ref{87RbColourMaps}(b), to indicate regions of high DBT accuracy.
-For this reason we provide data near $297\,$K, with a $75\,$mm long $^{87}$Rb-enhanced vapour cell, indicated by the red dot in both figures.
+Note, however, that temperature sensitivity of the absorption is a relatively good proxy for the signal-to-noise ratio of the DBT signal, so although the Doppler width is cell-length independent, Figure~\ref{87RbColourMaps}~(a) is a good companion to Figure~\ref{87RbColourMaps}~(b), to indicate regions of high DBT accuracy.
+For this reason we provide data near $297\,$K, with a $75\,$mm long $^{87}$Rb-enhanced vapour cell, indicated by the \cc{red} dot in both figures.